-Being confronted by teenage defiance can be…well, we’re just going to come right out and say it: really (really) aggravating!
-So, we decided to ask parenting expert Amy Speidel—known as the “child whisperer” around Your Teen’s office—for her advice.
+Being confronted by teenage defiance can be … well, we’re just going to come right out and say it: really (really) aggravating!
+So, we asked parenting expert Amy Speidel — known as the teen whisperer around Your Teen’s office — for her advice on rude teenagers.

-Sure, and all parents deal with it.
-You’re driving home from your teenager’s soccer game, and you want to talk about the game, but your teenager bursts out with, “Please can we just stop talking about the game!”
-Her behavior is rude, and so now the conversation escalates into how disrespectful she’s being to her parents, who went out of their way to go to the game and so on.
+Speidel: All parents deal with it.
+You’re driving home from your teenager’s soccer game, and you really want to talk about the game.
+But your teenager bursts out with, “Can we just stop talking about the game!”
+Her behavior is rude.
+So now the conversation escalates into how disrespectful she’s being to her parents.
+And you point out that you went out of their way to go to the game.
 But, we all know lectures never go well.
 Your lecture won’t get through your teen’s belligerence.

 So what’s a better way?